srprasanna/mcp-skill-hub/2025-10_DEV_TO_ARTICLE.md

 ## The Bottom Line

 Your Claude skills are just the beginning.
-The MCP Skills Hub takes that same familiar format and removes all the limitations.
+The MCP Skill Hub takes that same familiar format and removes all the limitations.
 Your skills can finally do real work – read files, make API calls, automate your actual workflow.

 And since it's MCP-compliant, you can use those skills with any compatible AI agent, not just Claude.